Hypfer/Valetudo/docs/_pages/general/buying-supported-robots.md

 Answering these questions should help you pick the right unit.
 If you require additional guidance, feel free to [join the telegram group](https://t.me/+nwBRK29pN7FhODBi).

-To get a feel for which model can do what, feel free to check out the grouped links below.

 ## Affiliate links

 If you want to support the project, consider donating using [GitHub sponsors](https://github.com/sponsors/Hypfer) instead